All Episodes

 Right.

-There's no way...
 I mean, of course, a skeptic will always say, well, how do we know that this wasn't some confabulation?

-And I say, well, somebody's pretty patient, waiting nine years.
+And I say, well, somebody's pretty patient waiting nine years.

-And by the way, none of these people did it with the expectation of me writing about it in my columns, or this is going to be in a new book, or...
-They had no knowledge of doing that, nor did I at the time.
+And by the way, none of these people did it with the expectation of me writing about it in my columns or this is going to be in a new book.

-So, really, this is another suggestive end.
+So really, this is another suggestive evidence.

 Just like, for example, in the Search for Grace case, you know, that CBS movie that was made out of my last book.